 In addition, they lengthen the urethra and position it through the neopenis.
 To achieve the lengthening, the surgeon uses tissues from the cheek, labia minora, or other parts of the vagina.
 The aim of this is to allow the person to urinate while standing.

 Another option is a Centurion procedure, which involves repositioning round ligaments under the clitoris to increase the girth of the penis.

 A metoidioplasty typically takes 2–5 hours.
 After the initial surgery, additional procedures may be necessary.

 A Centurion procedure takes approximately 2.5 hours, and removing the female reproductive organs will add to this time.

 An advantage of a metoidioplasty is that the neopenis may become erect, due to the erectile abilities of clitoral tissue.

 However, a neopenis resulting from a metoidioplasty is often too small for penetrative sex.

 A phalloplasty uses grafted skin — usually from the arm, thigh, back, or abdomen — to form a neopenis.
-Doctors consider taking skin from the forearm to be the best option in penile construction.
+Doctors consider taking skin from the forearm to be the

 Compared with a metoidioplasty, a phalloplasty results in a larger penis.
 However, this neopenis cannot become erect on its own.